NVIDIA/NeMo-Skills/docs/pipelines/training.md

 The training script will automatically convert the final saved checkpoint into the Hugging Face format.
+If you want to only average a subset of checkpoint, add `--average_steps` parameter (e.g. --average_steps=100,200,300).

 ## Chaining pipelines with Python